CNN TV

 But without the Republican base looking at Ron Paul, they’re facing certain defeat with the rest of these candidates.

-Tim from PA December 20th, 2007 4:31 pm ET
+December 20, 2007 at 4:31 pm |

 The answer to this is real simple, as a country we have destroyed what our founding fathers established with regards to what the President should be and is.
 Bottom line is today, the President has to be rich, back by someone or company with an agenda and promises to work as a puppet for an elite few.
 The President or any member of Congress does not answer to the people, instead they answer to a few people of special interest.
 So the voters simply say it does not make a difference on who I vote for and why worry.